 WHO WERE SAHABA’s?

-They were Prophet’s family members and companions, who observed him during his lifetime, and shared with others exactly what they had seen in his words, and behaviours.
+They were Prophet’s family members and companions, who observed him during his lifetime, and shared with others exactly what they had seen in his words, and behaviors.

 WHAT ARE AHADITH?